If These Walls Could Talk

 If These Walls Could Talk is a 1996 American anthology television film, broadcast on HBO.
 It follows the plights of three women and their experiences with abortion.
-Starring Anne Heche, Cher, Demi Moore, and Sissy Spacek, each of the three stories takes place in the same house, albeit 22 years apart (in 1952, 1974, and 1996, respectively).
+Starring Anne Heche, Cher, Demi Moore, and Sissy Spacek, each of the three stories takes place in the same house, albeit 44 years apart (in 1952, 1974, and 1996, respectively).
 All three segments were co-written by Nancy Savoca, who directed the first and second segments; Cher directed the third segment, and was an executive producer, along with Moore and Suzanne Todd.
 The women's experiences in each vignette are designed to portray the popular views of society on abortion during each of the respective decades shown.

 Debuting at the Toronto International Film Festival, If These Walls Could Talk became a surprise success, becoming the highest-rated movie in HBO history.
 It was nominated for four Primetime Emmy Awards, including Outstanding Television Movie, and three Golden Globe Awards, including Best Miniseries or Television Film.

 Plot

 1952

-The 1952 segment deals with Claire Donnelly (Demi Moore), a widowed nurse living in suburban Chicago, who becomes pregnant by Kevin (Jason London), her brother-in-law; she decides to undergo an abortion, in order not to hurt her late husband's family.
+The 1952 segment deals with Claire Donnelly, a widowed nurse living in suburban Chicago, who becomes pregnant by Kevin, her brother-in-law; she decides to undergo an abortion, in order not to hurt her late husband's family.
 However, at the time, the procedure is strictly illegal.
 She eventually finds another nurse, who provides Claire with the phone number of a woman who can locate "someone" to perform an abortion.
 The woman on the phone tells Claire that the only trustworthy care provider she knows is located in Puerto Rico, and Claire cannot afford the travel costs—with air fare and hotel costs, the total trip would have cost about $1,000 (about $11,844 in 2024).
 After a failed attempt to self-terminate the pregnancy with a knitting needle, Claire contacts a man who comes to her home and performs a clandestine, hasty procedure as she lies atop her kitchen table.
-Claire finally manages to abort the fetus, but dies shortly afterwards due to massive blood loss.
+Claire finally manages to abort the fetus, but suffers massive blood loss after the man leaves, and passes out as she calls the hospital.

 1974

-This segment deals with Barbara Barrows (Sissy Spacek), a struggling, aging mother-of-four, and her night-shift-working, policeman husband, who discovers she is pregnant, while having recently gone back to college.
-She considers abortion with the support of her teenage daughter, Linda (Hedy Burress), but ultimately chooses to keep the child.
+This segment deals with Barbara Barrows, a struggling, aging mother-of-four, and her night-shift-working, policeman husband, who discovers she is pregnant, while having recently gone back to college.
+She considers abortion with the support of her teenage daughter, Linda, but ultimately chooses to keep the child.
 Barbara and her husband are frightened by their economic prospect and the future, but they promise each other to try their best so that their new son can have a normal life.